-I was in San Diego for an Evangelical Press Association convention.
-We had a free evening, so we (Don Hampton, Karen Kauffman and I) decided to go to the Padres game at the nearby Qualcomm Stadium.
+I was in San Diego for a convention.
+We had a free evening, so two coworkers and I decided to go to the Padres game at the nearby Qualcomm Stadium.
 If going to a baseball game was always this easy, I’d go all the time.
 We caught the trolley across the street from our hotel and paid $3.50 for a round-trip ticket.
 After a 10-minute ride, we were dropped off right in front of the stadium.

 At the ticket window, we asked for upper-deck seats between the bases.
 We ended up in $9.00 seats in the second row of the upper deck right behind home plate.
 We had a fantastic view.
-Before the game started, Karen and I wandered around the stadium.
+Before the game started, I wandered around the stadium.
 I wanted to walk around the upper deck to take pictures, but an usher yelled at us because nobody was being seated in the upper deck in the outfield.
-I explained what I wanted to do and he (Karen thought he was a she) told us to take the pictures quickly and come right back.
+I explained what I wanted to do and he (told us to take the pictures quickly and come right back.

 I bought a hot dog and a Coke for $7.00.
 (My total expenses for the night — trolley, ticket and supper — were $19.50.

 The Padres played the Braves and beat them 7-1.
-We saw three future hall-of-famers: Greg Maddox pitched for the Braves and Tony Gwynn and Ricky Henderson played outfield for the Padres.
+We saw three future hall-of-famers: Greg Maddox pitched for the Braves, and Tony Gwynn and Ricky Henderson played outfield for the Padres.
 I also got to watch White-throated Swifts flitting overhead and a pair of Western Kingbirds that hung out on a cable right in front of us.
-Midway through the game, the lady we bought the tickets from came up to our seats and handed Karen her credit card that she had left on the counter.
-(I have to say that all the people I came in contact with in San Diego who were working — at the ballpark, at the hotel, in shops and restaurants, at the parks — were very friendly.)

 The evening was relaxing, cool and fun.
 We stayed to the end and were back at the hotel 20 minutes after the final out.